kumahq/kuma-website/app/docs/dev/policies/traffic-trace.md

 You can also add tags to apply the `TrafficTrace` resource only a subset of data plane proxies. `TrafficTrace` is a [Dataplane policy](/docs/{{ page.version }}/policies/how-kuma-chooses-the-right-policy-to-apply#dataplane-policy), so you can specify any of the `selectors` tags.

 {% tip %}
-While most commonly we want all the traces to be sent to the same tracing backend, we can optionally create multiple tracing backends in a `Mesh` resource and store traces for different paths of our service traffic in different backends by leveraging Kuma tags.
+While most commonly we want all the traces to be sent to the same tracing backend, we can optionally create multiple tracing backends in a `Mesh` resource and store traces for different paths of our service traffic in different backends by leveraging {{site.mesh_product_name}} tags.
 This is especially useful when we want traces to never leave a world region, or a cloud, for example.
 {% endtip %}